Can202/steamapps/readme.md

 the script just works in the documents folder (works in other folder, but not all, just use the documents folder)

+you probably have to use sudo

 just run the script sudo.sh in the terminal

 if you use su comand, run su.sh

 if you want to give de root user, run root.sh